aandresrafael/food_truck_search/README.md

 YOu need to first fun migrations with `mix ecto.create` and then `mix ecto.migrate`

-In order to load csv data to db  you can  run: `mix run priv/repo/seeds.exs` too

 To start your Phoenix server:

   * Run `mix setup` to install and setup dependencies